GalalHamoudy/obsidian/Interview QA.md

 - Fileless Persistence (Using PowerShell, macros, or in-memory techniques to avoid disk writes)

-[Q41] - Compare between Sigma Rules and yara rules Sigma Rules and YARA Rules are both used in threat detection and analysis, but they serve different purposes and operate in distinct ways.
+[Q41] - Compare between Sigma Rules and yara rules Sigma Rules and YARA Rules are both used in **threat detection and analysis**, but they serve different purposes and operate in distinct ways.

 | Feature                | Sigma Rules                                                               | YARA Rules                                                                         |
 | ---------------------- | ------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- |